First, a project for artists with disabilities and their carers.

 It has become my treature!!

 If you like, pick up a specific Dromkeen past winner and check the info.
 That'll be fun.
+I asked him, "Is that cartoon you?"
+He said, "Yes!"
+We laughed together.

 The 2014 Dromkeen winner will be honoured at an Announcement Ceremony during a book week, 16–22 August 2014.
 I look forward to an upcoming winner.